Electronic Monitoring of Prisoners in Baden-Württemberg/Germany

 To minimize the impact of selection effects, a second "twin" control group has been created, so that the recidivism findings of the experimental group can be compared with both the original control group (randomly generated) and the twin control group.

-Schwedler, Andreas / Woessner, Gunda: Identifying the rehabilitative potential of electronically monitored release preparation: A randomized German pilot study.
-In: International Journal of Offender Therapy and Comparative Criminology, online first, DOI: 10.1177/0306624X15612060
+Schwedler, Andreas / Woessner, Gunda: Identifying the rehabilitative potential of electronically monitored release preparation: A randomized controlled study in Germany.
+In: International Journal of Offender Therapy and Comparative Criminology, 2017, 61(8), 839-856.

 Schwedler, Andreas / Wößner, Gunda: Elektronische Aufsicht bei vollzugsöffnenden Maßnahmen: Implementation, Akzeptanz und psychosoziale Effekte des baden-württembergischen Modellprojekts.
 Duncker & Humblot, Berlin 2015, 126 p.